-A: As of March 16, 2007, there were outstanding 90,836,758 Common Shares of the Corporation.
-Each registered shareholder has one vote for each Common Share held at the close of business on March 30, 2007.
+A: As of March 20, 2008, there were outstanding 90,892,828 Common Shares of the Corporation.
+Each registered shareholder has one vote for each Common Share held at the close of business on March 28, 2008.

-To the knowledge of the directors and officers of the Corporation, as of March 16, 2007 no one person or entity beneficially owned, directly or indirectly, or exercised control or direction over, more than 10% of the outstanding Common Shares of the Corporation except as set out under the heading "Voting Shares And Principal Holders Thereof".
+To the knowledge of the directors and officers of the Corporation, as of March 20, 2008 no one person or entity beneficially owned, directly or indirectly, or exercised control or direction over, more than 10% of the outstanding Common Shares of the Corporation except as set out under the heading "Voting Shares And Principal Holders Thereof".

-Q: What if ownership of shares has been transferred after March 30, 2007?
+Q: What if ownership of shares has been transferred after March 28, 2008?

-A: The person who acquired such shares after March 30, 2007 must produce properly endorsed share certificates or otherwise establish that he or she owns the shares and must ask the Corporation no later than 5:00 p.m.
-(Eastern Time) on April 30, 2007, that his or her name be included in the list of shareholders before the meeting in order to be entitled to vote these shares at the meeting.
+A: The person who acquired such shares after March 28, 2008 must produce properly endorsed share certificates or otherwise establish that he or she owns the shares and must ask the Corporation no later than ten days prior to the date of the Meeting that his or her name be included in the list of shareholders before the meeting in order to be entitled to vote these shares at the meeting.